Tag Archives: Sierra

 The programmers also made a significant “We had to hurry to get this game out by Christmas” mistake.
 Day 6 is chocked full of some serious police work and intense situations.
 However, there is a bug that makes the entire day repeat if you do something trivial in the wrong order.

 Thankfully, there are some new features that give the game some bonus points.
 There are several potential endings, which would give the game even more replay value than the forerunners if it weren’t for the subpar plot.
 Also, when you die (which will be quite often), Jim Walls will appear on the screen, mocking you.
-He provides what little humour is left in the series.
+He provides what little humor is left in the series.

 57836-police-quest-3-the-kindred-dos-screenshot-trouble-at-the-recreation